Family Law Self-Help Program

 However, if you are dealing with a governmental agency as an opposing party, such as the Child Support office, the State Attorney’s Office, or the Department of Children and Families, we recommend you run – not walk – to an attorney’s office for a consultation.
 It is vital that you seek the professional advice of an experienced family law attorney.
 We offer traditional representation with father’s rights attorneys who have extensive experience with the Child Support Office.

-Call the DADvocacy™ Law Firm at 1.800.925.FATHERS or contact us online today for a free consultation about your case, so you can learn if the self-help program is right for your case.
-We have offices in Miami and Plantation, FL.
+Fill out our Intake form today to contact DADvocacy™ Law Firm for a free consultation about your case, so you can learn if the self-help program is right for your case.
+We have offices in Miami and Celebration, FL.